-OSHA has reevaluated some of the acceptable levels of different metals that are found in welding fume, such as manganese and hexavalent chromium.
+OSHA has reevaluated some of the acceptable levels of different metals that are found in welding fume, such as hexavalent chromium.
 OSHA has lowered the acceptable levels of these metals considerably, which is another indication that respiratory protection choices should be reevaluated to ensure you are making choices that will provide adequate protection and comply with these lowered levels.

 Overexposure to welding fume may also be hazardous to bystanders such as welder helpers, employees conducting fire watches or workers located adjacent to welding operations.
 A hazard assessment should be conducted and appropriate precautions must be taken to ensure health and safety.
 Employers should update exposure assessments for welding fumes, including welders and nearby workers who are not engaged in welding but may be exposed to welding fumes.

 You should also think about respiratory hazards the same way that you automatically do for other PPE/protection you already use.
 While arc/UV radiation and burn potential from welding are immediately obvious, protecting your lungs and other vital organs is also essential.